0x0539/tap.io/README.md

 2. implementing render

 The render function should actually render the ```this.game.projectedState``` data, which is an optimistic, real-time view of the current state.
-It may be inconsistent at the time of rendering due to high-latency connections (which is why I used the term optimistic), but those inconsistencies will be corrected by the engine as soon as possible.
+It is optimistic because the projected state may be inconsistent with other clients.
+This happens when events are delivered to clients with virtual timestamps less than the current virtual clock.
+I say real-time because the projected state takes into account all received events that came before the current virtual clock.

 Internally, this works by maintaining a separate copy of the game state: a past state that is known to be consistent and all events received since.
 That other copy only gets 'bumped forward' when